-When you finish configuring your task, click "Start Extraction" and select "Set a Schedule".
+When you finish configuring your task, click Run and select Schedule (Cloud).

-Select how frequently you want to run it: Once/Weekly/Monthly/Interval.
-And customize the time and date according to your data requirements.
-Click "Start" and the task will be run as scheduled.
+Select the frequency and customize the time and date according to your requirements.
+Click Save and Run and the task will be run as scheduled.

-What's the default time zone for Octoparse Cloud platform?
+FAQ: What's the default time zone for the Octoparse Cloud platform?